-The Open Philanthropy Project awarded a grant of $476,859 to the Nuclear Threat Initiative (NTI) to support the first phase of the creation of the Global Health Security (GHS) Index, a public report that will score countries on factors relevant to biosecurity and pandemic preparedness.1 NTI intends to partner with the Center for Health Security (CHS) (to whom we have previously made a grant) and the Economist Intelligence Unit (EIU) to develop this Index.
+The Open Philanthropy Project recommended a grant of $476,859 to the Nuclear Threat Initiative (NTI) to support the first phase of the creation of the Global Health Security (GHS) Index, a public report that will score countries on factors relevant to biosecurity and pandemic preparedness.1 NTI intends to partner with the Center for Health Security (CHS) (to whom we have previously made a grant) and the Economist Intelligence Unit (EIU) to develop this Index.

 Planned activities for phase one of this project include:

 - Developing a draft framework for the Index based on information from literature reviews and expert interviews.

 - Convening an international expert advisory group to refine the framework and generate a list of potential metrics and indicators.

 - Determining the availability of data sets for each metric and indicator.

 - Publishing a set of 20-30 metrics and indicators that can be used to measure global health security in an index.

 If successful, we believe that a GHS Index would drive political accountability by calling attention to countries that are failing to adequately invest in health security.
 The Index could also be a useful tool for mapping gaps and thereby identifying funding opportunities for national governments, the Open Philanthropy Project, or other funders.